-The Catholic Schools in the Diocese of Norwich consist of thirteen elementary schools and two diocesan secondary schools.
-In addition there is one private religious secondary school and a residential treatment program that provides integrated treatment services to adolescent boys and young men.
-There are also two other independent Catholic schools.
-The total population of the schools in the Norwich Diocese numbers about 4760.
+The Catholic Schools in the Diocese of Norwich consist of twelve elementary schools, two 9-12 high schools and one school with grades 6-12.
+In addition there are two private independent Catholic Schools, a clinical day school program for adolescent boys and young men and two pre-school programs.
+The total population of the schools in the Norwich Diocese numbers about 4,500.

 Students at St. Patrick Cathedral School welcome home the Bishop from his "Year of Faith"